gulkhan92/contract-compliance-manager/README.md

 ## What I Built

-ObliTrack mirrors the real CLM (Contract Lifecycle Management) workflow used by enterprise tools like Ironclad and ContractPodAi — not a single clause-classification demo, but the full pipeline:
+Contract Lifecycle & Obligation Management Platform mirrors the real CLM (Contract Lifecycle Management) workflow used by enterprise tools like Ironclad and ContractPodAi — not a single clause-classification demo, but the full pipeline: